rfshelley/Documentation/smartapp-developers-guide/scheduling.rst

 We'll look at each scenario in detail, and at the methods SmartThings makes available to address these requirements.

 .. note::
-    When using the scheduler APIs, the schedule will be created using the time zone of the SmartApp's location.
+    When using the scheduler APIs, the schedule will be created using the time zone of the SmartApp's Location.

 ----